Ezequiel Tovar Player Props: Rockies vs. Braves

-On Thursday, Ezequiel Tovar (coming off going 1-for-3 with a double and an RBI) and the Colorado Rockies face the Atlanta Braves, whose starting pitcher will be AJ Smith-Shawver.
+On Friday, Ezequiel Tovar (.268 batting average in his past 10 games, with two doubles, two home runs and seven RBI) and the Colorado Rockies play the Atlanta Braves, whose starting pitcher will be Jared Shuster.
 First pitch is at 7:20 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Red Sox.
+In his previous game, he hit a home run while going 2-for-4 against the Braves.

 Ezequiel Tovar Game Info & Props vs. the Braves